UAE Commits Additional $6.26B In Industrial Offtakes

 Industrial projects and investments worth more than $5.44 billion were announced during MIITE, including a $12 million investment to launch UAE's first microalgae producer.
 UK-based Levidian announced a $100 million investment in a new Regional Delivery Centre in Abu Dhabi, targeting $2 billion in revenues by 2030 and promising to create hundreds of jobs.

-MoIAT launched the AI Innovation Program to help industrial companies integrate AI in their operations.
-The program is backed by $100 million of financing from Emirates Development Bank (EDB).
+MoIAT launched the AI Innovation Programme to help industrial companies integrate AI in their operations.
+The programme is backed by $100 million of financing from Emirates Development Bank (EDB).
 EDB partnered with commercial banks to provide $272 million worth of co-lending to support industrial companies.
 Another initiative, Transform 4.0, was launched with the aim of creating 100 Industry 4.0 lighthouses over the next three-to-five years.

 Legal Disclaimer: